We try to keep our GP appointments for patients with more serious health problems.

 Pharmacists are highly trained health professionals and can give you confidential health advice for a range of common illnesses and complaints.

 Don’t wait for a GP appointment for coughs, colds, aches and pains.
-Just give you local pharmacy a call or drop in- there’s no need to make an appointment.
+Just give your local pharmacy (chemist) a call or drop in – there’s no need to make an appointment.

 Your pharmacists can also help you decide if you need to see a doctor or a nurse.